 1. Create a gender equality strategy

-Include a gender equality statement in your company's diversity policy, have a named executive responsible for diversity and looking at the impact.
+Add a gender equality statement to your company's diversity policy, have a named executive responsible for diversity and assess the impact of your policy.

 2. Measure gender equality metrics